sascommunities/sas-global-forum-2021/papers/1136-2021/pretzel-scenario-analysis/README.md

-# 1136-2021: Modernizing What-If Analysis with SAS Viya and Visual Analytics
+# 1136-2021: Modernizing Scenario Analysis with SAS Viya and Visual Analytics

 Code and Example Data for the first part of the paper, "Creating a Job to Run Scoring Code from an Interface."